Maurice Pierce February 15, 2025

 Maurice Pierce February 1, 2025

-Humans are the only species that drink the milk of other animal species.
-The main sugar in the milk of animals is lactose.
-All dairy products are made from milk and therefore contain lactose.
-It is broken down into two simple sugars (galactose and glucose) in the small intestine and then absorbed into our bloodstream.
+The main sugar in the milk of mammals is lactose.
+It is broken down into two simple sugars (galactose and glucose) in the small intestine, absorbed into our bloodstream and transported to the liver.
+There it is converted into glucose and stored as glycogen.

-Consuming excessive amounts of lactose daily, over decades, can overwhelm your body’s capacity to convert galactose to glucose and lead to a buildup of galactose in the blood – even if you don’t have Galactosemia (a rare genetic disorder).
-To prevent a buildup of galactose in the blood, your liver will metabolize (break down) the excess galactose into galactitol – the toxic end product of galactose metabolism.
+Consuming excessive amounts of galactose daily, over decades, can overwhelm the liver’s capacity to convert galactose to glucose.
+IMO, that’s exactly what’s happening when people consume the milk (dairy) of other animal species well into adulthood.
+This can lead to a buildup of galactose in the blood – even if you don’t have Galactosemia (a rare genetic disorder).

 Share your thoughts